 ECCC Report, Arxiv preprint, Slides.

 - "A Lifting Theorem with Applications to Symmetric Functions", with Arkadev Chattopadhyay.
 FSTTCS, 2017.

-- "Separation of Unbounded-Error Models in Multi-Party Communication Complexity", with Arkadev Chattopadhyay, 2016.
-To appear in Theory of Computing.
+- "Separation of Unbounded-Error Models in Multi-Party Communication Complexity", with Arkadev Chattopadhyay, 2018.
+In Theory of Computing.

 ECCC Report, Slides.